An In-depth Evaluation of Large Language Models in Sentence Simplification with Error-based Human Assessment: Meta-Evaluation of Automatic Evaluation Metrics

+\paragraph{Metrics Fail to Effectively Differentiate Between High- and Low-Quality} LENS shows some ability to distinguish quality in Control-T5 simplification outputs ($0.34$ of correlation coefficient) but remains limited overall ($0.15$ in `All-DS', and $0.01$--$0.34$ across models).
+BERTScore generally performs better across all models, though its effectiveness is not reliable enough ($0.34$ in `All-DS', and $0.20$--$0.60$ across models).
+Both metrics exhibit slightly higher correlation when evaluating Control-T5 (LENS: $0.34$, BERT f1: $0.60$) and Llama-3.2-3B (LENS: $0.15$, BERT f1: $0.39$) compared to GPT-4 (LENS: $0.01$, BERT f1: $0.20$) and Qwen2.5-72B (LENS: $0.03$, BERT f1: $0.33$).
+However, their performance declines notably after removing Newsela-derived simplification outputs.

+\paragraph{More Challenges in Evaluating High-quality Simplification Models} To further compare the metrics' evaluations of high- and low-quality outputs across models, we incorporate visualizations (see Figure \ref{fig:meta-quality}) after downsampling.
+For GPT-4 and Qwen2.5-72B, regardless of the evaluation metric used, the scores of high and low-quality simplification outputs appear to blend, revealing a lack of discriminative capability.
+This indicates that these metrics struggle to differentiate when the overall quality is high, making them less suitable for evaluating advanced LLMs like GPT-4 and Qwen2.5-72B.
+In contrast, for Llama-3.2-3B and Control-T5, high-quality sentence pairs rated by humans tend to receive higher scores from both metrics, with LENS showing a clearer alignment.
+However, low-quality sentence pairs rated by humans exhibit a wider range of scores, showing the metrics' limitations in capturing quality variations.

-\subsubsection{Distinction between high-quality and low-quality simplifications within a specific dimension}
+\subsubsection{Distinction Between High-Quality and Low-Quality Simplifications Within a Specific Dimension}

-We examined on $3590$ model-generated simplification outputs in Task $2$ across individual dimensions.
-For each dimension, simplification outputs were classified as high quality (labeled as $1$) if they received a high rating (a score of $3$) from at least two out of three annotators, and low quality (labeled as $0$) otherwise.
-Based on our classification, on fluency, all the GPT4-generated simplification outputs are high quality, and only five out of $1795$ Control-T5-generated simplification outputs are low quality.
-Given that GPT-4 and Control-T5 are rare to generate disfluent outputs, we focus on the dimensions of meaning preservation and simplicity.
-We then computed the correlation between these ratings and metrics scores.
-We also report results excluding Newsela as in Section~\ref{sec:destinction_overall}.
+We examined $10,471$ model-generated simplification outputs in Task $2$ across individual dimensions.
+For each dimension, simplification outputs are classified as high quality (labeled as $1$) if they received a high rating (a score of $3$) from at least two out of three annotators, and low quality (labeled as $0$) otherwise.
+Based on our classification, on fluency, only one GPT4, one Qwen2.5-70b, two Llama-3.2-3B, and five Control-T5-generated simplification outputs are low quality.
+Given that these models rarely generate disfluent outputs, we focus on the dimensions of meaning preservation and simplicity.
+We then compute the correlation between these ratings and metrics scores.
+As in Section~\ref{sec:destinction_overall}, we only report results after downsampling and incorporate results after excluding Newsela.